SAP-archive/teched2020-DAT162/exercises/ex3/README.md

 <br>![](/exercises/ex3/images/open_sql_console.png)

-8. As the next step we need to REFRESh the Differential Privacy view to initialize it.
+8. As the next step we need to REFRESH the Differential Privacy view to initialize it.
 Do this by executing the following query in the SQL console:

 ```sql
 REFRESH VIEW "SALARYSQLDEMO"."SalarySQLDemo.db::SalariesDifferentialPrivacy" ANONYMIZATION